Smart-Solutions-Iceland/passi-public-documentation/docs/GraphQL/makingASimpleRequest.rst

         }
     }

 But we also have to fill in the query variables below to pass in the variables to go on with it.
-The variables are added on in a json format.
+The variables should be in json format.

 We name the variable "inputData" to reference the variable $inputData that we stated in the query above.
 In the query we set inputData to be of the type PassDataInput which is a argument for the UpsertPass mutation.
 That means that here we can pass in any data here that exists in the PassDataInput type, for example you would add the custom inputValues here.